-UK F-35B fighter jets on board aircraft carrier HMS Queen Elizabeth will join the fight against the remnants of the Islamic State group in Iraq and Syria.
+UK F-35B fighter jets on board aircraft carrier HMS Queen Elizabeth will join the fight against the remnants of the so-called Islamic State (IS) group in Iraq and Syria.

 The Ministry of Defence (MOD) said the F-35B Lightning fast jets will join Operation Shader (the UK's contribution in the fight against IS) from the Carrier Strike Group to "pack a potent punch" against the militants.